GitTimeraider/GithubBackup-docker/README.md

 # GitHub Backup Service
+### Disclaimers:
-### Disclaimers: AI is responsible for over half of the coding.
-Also keep in mind that this software is mostly developed for personal use by myself and thus might not receive all feature requests desired.
+#### AI is responsible for over half of the coding.
+#### Keep in mind that this software is mostly developed for personal use by myself and thus might not receive all feature requests desired.

 <p align="center" width="100%">
     <img width="33%" src="https://github.com/GitTimeraider/Assets/blob/main/GithubBackup-docker/img/ghbackup_icon.png">
 </p>